PM Modi cites 'international challenges', says need to make India strong | Politics

 PM Modi cites 'international challenges', says need to make India strong

-Prime Minister Narendra Modi on Monday stressed that India must be made strong in view of emerging international challenges that were affecting every citizen of the world.Addressing a poll rally in Maharajganj, PM Modi said being a big state, Uttar Pradesh has a great responsibility in making India powerful.He said the Centre has launched a vibrant village scheme to speed up economic development in the countrys bordering areas.
+Prime Minister Narendra Modi on Monday stressed that India must be made strong in view of emerging international challenges that were affecting every citizen of the world.He said being a big state, Uttar Pradesh has a biggest responsibility in making India powerful.His remarks at the Maharajganj rally come against the backdrop of the war in Ukraine from where India is trying evacuate thousands of its citizens.

 - Country: